Cobourg: Attractions

 Cobourg has several parks.
 The Cobourg Waterfront Festival, held in Victoria Park and the nearby beach and harbour, is an annual arts and crafts event occurring on Canada Day.
 It began in 1987 as part of the town's sesquicentennial celebrations, and was conceived by the Art Gallery of Northumberland's former Director/Curator Peter Tulumello and former Concert Hall Manager Mark Finnan.
 Cobourg's oldest annual event, the Cobourg Highland Games, was started in 1963 in Donegan Park by Dave Carr to celebrate the Scottish culture in the area.
 The event is now held in Victoria Park in June.

 Cobourg's beach, Victoria Park Beach, is used as a location for volleyball tournaments, events, beach days, family picnics and other events.
 The beach is equipped with a splash park, playground set, park area for eating, local restaurants and a pier.
 Additionally, there is a small trailer park located directly next to the beach.
 There are lifeguards on duty some days and it is safe to swim and play in.
 Close to the downtown, tourists can shop in local shops and eat out at many of Cobourg's restaurants.

-Cobourg is home to the Port Hope Drive-In, Canada's oldest drive-in.
+Cobourg was home to the Port Hope Drive-In, Canada's oldest drive-in, until it closed in 2023.